nathanfarlow/PineappleCAS/README.md

 ## Expand
 **Usage:** EXP,[Input],[Output],[2 optional boolean options] **Description:** Expands multiplication.
 **Options:** The boolean options indicate what to expand.
 If not included, the expand command will expand both multiplication and powers.
+This function is unoptimized, and very, very slow.
+You have been warned!

 Boolean options from left to right:
 - Boolean 1: Expand multiplication (A+B)(C+D) or A(B+C+2)